This post was updated on May 25th, 2026 and covers script version 2.3.0.

 #Clear an existing setup password

 The HP_BIOSSettingInterface WMI class contains a method called SetBIOSSetting.
 This method allows for changing HP BIOS settings.
-In this case, we are changing the “Setup Password” setting.
-The format for changing a password is (Password Type, NewPassword, OldPassword).
+In this case, the “Setup Password” setting is being changed.
+The method takes three arguments: Name (the setting being changed), Value (the new password), and Password (the current password used to authorize the change).
 Additionally, when specifying the password values, the encoding of the passwords must also be specified.
-This is done by adding “<utf-16/>” in front of the password.
+This is done by adding <utf-16/> in front of the password.
 This encoding must be specified even when the password value is blank (look at the password set or password clear examples).

 For reference, these are the possible return codes for the SetBIOSSetting method: